crushlovely/Amaro/README.md

 ## Acknowledgements

-The lovely [default icon](http://thenounproject.com/term/scotch/9025/) was created by Scott Lewis for The Noun Project.
+The lovely icon was created by [Ray Bruwelheide](http://ray-b.net).
 It is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/).